WESIGN DOC eSignature Legality in the United States

 WESIGN DOC’s Compliance Assurance

-Here’s how we ensure your agreements are secure:
+Here’s how we help keep your agreements secure and legally reliable:

-• Identity & Attribution Each signature is digitally linked to the person signing.
-WESIGN DOC records important details such as email, time, IP address, and device used to confirm signer identity.
+Each signature is digitally linked to the signer.
+WESIGN DOC records key details such as the signer’s email address, timestamp, IP address, and device information to help verify identity and signing activity.

-• Accessible Record Retention All signed files can be downloaded and kept by both parties, ensuring long-term access and legal compliance.
+Signed files and their associated records can be downloaded and retained by the parties, helping support long-term access and legal compliance.

-By following these steps, WESIGN DOC ensures that each electronic signature carries the same legal weight as a handwritten one.
+By following these measures, WESIGN DOC helps ensure that every electronic signature carries the same legal force as a handwritten signature.

-Whether it’s a business contract, HR form, or customer agreement — your document is fully, enforceable, and legally trusted across the United States.
+Whether it is a business contract, HR form, sales agreement, or customer document, your records remain secure, traceable, and legally trusted across the United States.

 Definition of an Electronic Signature